boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 scBaseCount dataset contains observational single-cell RNA-seq data but not genetic perturbation dataset

+Focus on similar drug from different plates  for the out of sample testing

 DMSO Transcription-Factor control condition(zero concentration= control sample) - No active drug perturbation - use different plate samples (in vitro plate 0-14) for out-of-sample testing